Email Marketing & Email Marketing AutomationMarketing Tools

 How Does Your IP Reputation Affect Email Deliverability?

-What Is The Difference Between A Dedicated IP Address and Shared IP address?
+Dedicated IP Address versus Shared IP Address?

-• Dedicated IP Reputation – If you’re a large email sender… typically 100,000 subscribers per send, a dedicated IP Address is best to ensure that you can maintain your own reputation.
-However, IP Addresses require warming up… a process where you send specific Internet Service Providers a specific volume of your most engaged subscribers for a period of time to prove to the ISP that you’re reputable.
+• Dedicated IP Reputation – If you’re a large email sender… typically 100,000 subscribers per send, a dedicated IP Address is best to ensure you can maintain your own reputation.
+However, IP Addresses require warming up… a process where you send specific Internet Service Providers (ISPs) a specific volume of your most engaged subscribers for a period of time to prove to the ISP that you’re reputable.

 How Do You Ensure A Strong IP Reputation?